Moving FAQ

 • Loss or damage to china or crystal, antiques or similar fragile items, unless packed and unpacked by the mover or unless visible damage has been noted on the container and documented upon delivery

-• Documents, jewelry, precious stones, furs, cash, and articles of extraordinary value, unless specifically listed on the carriers documents (sometimes referred to as the “bill of lading”) or inventory sheet prior to moving
+• Documents, jewelry, precious stones, furs, cash, and articles of extraordinary value, unless specifically listed on the carrier documents (sometimes referred to as the “bill of lading”) or inventory sheet prior to moving

 How will I be charged for packing?